SonixQMK/sonix-flasher/README.md

 # Sonix Flasher

 ## Usage
+DO NOT USE - DEPRECATED AND POTENTIALLY DANGEROUS!!!!!!
 ### Entering bootloader

 You must boot into bootloader to flash the firmware，you have some choices to do it